ncatlab/nlab-content/pages/686.md

 Heh, you're right.
 I suppose we could try calling strict initial objects _stable initial objects_, which would make more sense anyway since they are really the 0-ary version of a stable coproduct.
 But there's probably not likely to be any real confusion created by the two uses of strict.
 =--

 * A **strict 2-limit** (or just _strict limit_) in a strict 2-category is just a [[Cat]]-enriched (weighted) limit.
 This means that its cones must commute strictly (although weakness can be built in via the weighting, see below), and its universal property is expressed by an isomorphism of categories.
-Note that a strict limit is not necessarily a limit, because it may be [[evil]].  (cf. [[red herring principle]].)
+Note that a strict limit is not necessarily a limit, because it may violate the [[principle of equivalence]].  (cf. [[red herring principle]].)

 * A **pseudo limit** (or _strict pseudo limit_ if it is necessary to emphasize the strictness) is a limit whose cones commute up to coherent 2-cell isomorphism, but whose universal property can still be expressed by an _isomorphism_ of categories.
 For any weight $W$, there is another weight $W'$ (a [[cofibrant replacement]] of $W$) such that pseudo $W$-weighted limits are equivalent to strict $W'$-weighted ones.
 The idea is that $W'$ includes explicitly all the extra isomorphisms in a pseudo $W$-cone.
 Since any isomorphism of categories is _a fortiori_ an equivalence of categories, any pseudo limit is also a limit.

 * A **strict lax limit** is a limit whose cones commute only up to a coherent transformation in one direction, but again whose universal property is expressed by an isomorphism.
 Likewise we have **strict oplax limits** where the transformation goes in the other direction.
 Strict lax and oplax limits can also be rephrased as strict (non-lax) limits for a different weight.
 As in the pseudo case, any strict (op)lax limit is also an (op)lax limit.

-More generally, any non-[[evil]] strict limit (one which doesn't demand equality of objects) will also be a limit.
+More generally, any strict limit respects the [[principle of equivalence]] (one which doesn't demand equality of objects) will also be a limit.
 Two formal versions of this statement involve [[flexible limit]]s and the more restrictive [[PIE-limit]]s.
 In particular, any strict flexible limit is also a limit.
-Since pseudo limits are PIE-limits, it follows that any strict 2-category which admits (strict) PIE-limits also admits all limits, even if it fails to admit some (evil) strict limits.
+Since pseudo limits are PIE-limits, it follows that any strict 2-category which admits (strict) PIE-limits also admits all limits, even if it fails to admit some equivalence-violatiing strict limits.
 The category of algebras and pseudo morphisms for any [[2-monad]], such as [[MonCat]], is a good example of a 2-category having strict PIE-limits but not all strict limits.

 ## Pseudo limits and homotopy limits